 I regard quite rightly that michellelaverick.com is my own personal blog.
 I’m responsible for all the content here.
 I subscribe to the ethos of blogging with integrity That means been honest about both the good and bad about technologies.
-Only by subscribing to these principles can we hope to make the bloggersphere a place of independently minded and trustworthy views.
-I personally believe that any content should be based on personal, first hand experience.
+Only by subscribing to these principles can we hope to make the blogger-sphere a place of independently minded and trustworthy views.
+I personally believe that any content should be based on personal, first-hand experience.

-As you might gather my name is Michelle Laverick, I was born in the area of the UK called “Teesside” and I would describe myself as a “techknowologist”.
+As you might gather my name is Michelle Laverick, I was born in the area of the UK called “Teesside” and I would describe myself as a “TechKnowologist”.
 Sharing my understanding and knowledge of technology with others.
 As such the blog represents my views, and should not be seen as being reflective of my companies position.

 Before joining VMware I was an independent for 10 years.
-I’m a former freelance instructor with 27 years of experience in technologies such as Novell (NCT), Windows (MCT), Citrix (VCI) and of course VMware (VCI).
-Since 2003, I have been involved with the VMware community.
-I am a VMware forum moderator and member of the London VMware User Group – and until recently I was active on the Steering Committee there.
-I also attend the independent Virtual Machine User Group that meets regularly in Leeds and elsewhere in the North.
-I’ve been a vExpert for the last three years first receiving the award in 2009 as recognition for my contributions to the Community.
-I’ve tried to help found the Irish and Scottish VMware user groups and in 2011 spoke each month at larger regional events organised by the Global VMUG in North America, EMEA and APAC.
-I’ve published several books on VMware Virtual Infrastructure 3, vSphere4, Site Recovery Manager and View.
+I’m a former freelance instructor with 27 years of experience in technologies such as Novell (NCT), Windows (MCT), Citrix (CCI) and of course VMware (VCI).
+From 2003-2015, I was heavily involved with the VMware community.
+I was a VMware Forum Moderator and member of the London VMware User Group – and I was active on the Steering Committee there.
+I was a VMwarevExpert from 2009-2018.
+I helped found the Scottish VMware user groups and in 2009-2012 spoke each month at larger regional events (UserCons) organized by the Global VMUG in North America, EMEA, and APAC.
+I’ve published several books on VMware Virtual Infrastructure, vSphere, Site Recovery Manager and Horizon View.

-There are number of ways to contact me – I’m on all the major social networks – Facebook, LinkedIn, Google+, Twitter – and you contact me by email as well.
-I use a logo on my social networks of Elvis Presley.
+There is a number of ways to contact me – I’m on LinkedIn and Twitter.
+I use a logo on my social networks of Prescilla Presley.
 Why?
-Well because I’m a bit of fan!
-And in 2011 at VMworld Vegas I was mad enough to dress up as the king of Rock ‘N’ Roll.
-In fact for a while I toyed with the idea of setting up virtualelvis.com.
+Well because I’m a bit of fan of Elvis Presley and in 2011 at VMworld Vegas, I was mad enough to dress up as the King of Rock ‘N’ Roll.
+In fact, for a while, I toyed with the idea of setting up virtualelvis.com.
 In the light of more recent changes I thought it would be amusing to use an avatar of Priscilla Presley instead.